Visa policy of Australia: SmartGate

-SmartGate is an automated border processing system introduced by the Australian Border Force and New Zealand Customs Service.
-The SmartGate is available to eligible holders of electronic passports of age 16 years or older issued by the following jurisdictions:
+SmartGate is an automated border processing system introduced by the Australian Border Force.
+The SmartGate is available to all holders of an electronic passport who are at least 1.1 m tall and are of age 16 years or older (or at least 7 years of age when traveling with a parent or legal guardian).

 APEC Business Travel Card

 Holders of passports issued by the following countries who possess an APEC Business Travel Card (ABTC) containing the "AUS" code on the reverse that it is valid for travel to Australia can enter visa-free for business trips for up to 90 days.

 ABTCs are issued to nationals of:

 Temporary entrants statistics

 The number of temporary entrants and New Zealand citizens physically present in Australia is estimated every three months by identifying those who have entered Australia and those who have neither left nor granted permanent residency.

-Overstaying visas
+Overstaying visa

 Foreign nationals who remain in Australia after their visa has expired are termed overstayers.
 Official government sources put the number of visa overstayers in Australia at approximately 50,000.
 This has been the official number of illegal immigrants for about 25 years and is considered to be low.
 Other sources have placed it at up to 100,000, but no detailed study has been completed to quantify this number, which could be significantly higher.

 The government calculates a "Modified Non-Return Rate" of the people who arrive on a Visitor visa granted outside Australia, but do not depart before their visa expires.
 It is considered when assessing visa applications as an indicator of Visitor visa compliance.